-- Remove the air cleaner. - 2.
-Label all connections to the carburetor such as: fuel line, PCV vacuum and spark distributor vacuum. - 3.
-After labeling all connections to the carburetor, carefully disconnect all hoses and lines.
-When removing the fuel line, slide a rubber cap plug over the end to prevent fuel from running out, which may create a fire hazard.
-Use a clean metal container to collect any spilled fuel.
+- 1. Remove the air cleaner. - 2.
+Label all connections to the carburetor such as: fuel line, PCV vacuum, EGR vacuum, spark-distributor vacuum, air cleaner vacuum, electric choke, and bowl vent. - After labeling all connections to the carburetor, carefully disconnect all hoses and lines.
+When removing the fuel line, remove the steel fuel line carefully, since it will be reused during reinstallation.
+Slide a rubber cap plug over the end to prevent fuel from running out, which may create a fire hazard.